wesleyalvvs/wesleyalvvs/README.md

 I am Wesley.
 I am an undergrad computer engineering student at UFPB (Brasil).
-I’m currently learning more about data science and Artficial inteligence.
+I’m currently learning more about Data Science and Artficial Intelligence.